-- 89 (1) Every main building shall be located on a lot. - (2) A main building shall not be located on more than one lot. - (3) A maximum of one main building is permitted on a lot, except: - (a) subject to Clause 89(3)(b), within the CLI zone, the Dartmouth Waterfront (DW) Special Area as shown on Schedule 3A, or the Halifax Waterfront (HW) Special Area as shown on Schedule 3B, more than one main building is permitted on a lot if: - each main building is shown on a preliminary plan of subdivision that it is capable of meeting the minimum lot frontage, lot dimension, and lot area requirements of the zone, and - (ii) a preliminary plan of subdivision meets the requirements of the Regional Subdivision By-law; - (b) within the Dartmouth Waterfront (DW) Special Area as shown on Schedule 3A, or the Halifax Waterfront (HW) Special Area as shown on Schedule 3B, more than one main building is permitted on a lot providing the buildings are shipping containers or kiosks; - (c) in any CH-2, CH-1, LI, HRI, INS, UC-2, UC-1, DND, H, PCF, or RPK zone; or - (d) on a registered heritage property not located in a heritage conservation district.
+- 89 (1) Every main building shall be located on a lot. - A main building shall not be located on more than one lot, expect for an underground parking (2) structure on abutting lots that are - (a) under common ownership; and - (b) not protruding more than 0.6 metres above the average finished grade.
+(RCCC-Jan 24/24;E-Feb 9/24) - A maximum of one main building is permitted on a lot, except: (3) - subject to Clause 89(3)(b), within the CLI zone, the Dartmouth Waterfront (a) (DW) Special Area as shown on Schedule 3A, or the Halifax Waterfront (HW) Special Area as shown on Schedule 3B, more than one main building is permitted on a lot if: - each main building is shown on a preliminary plan of subdivision (i) that it is capable of meeting the minimum lot frontage, lot dimension, and lot area requirements of the zone, and - a preliminary plan of subdivision meets the requirements of the (ii) Regional Subdivision By-law; - (b) within the Dartmouth Waterfront (DW) Special Area as shown on Schedule 3A, or the Halifax Waterfront (HW) Special Area as shown on Schedule 3B, more than one main building is permitted on a lot providing the buildings are shipping containers or kiosks; - (c) in any CH-2, CH-1, LI, HRI, INS, UC-2, UC-1, DND, H, PCF, or RPK zone; or - (d) on a registered heritage property not located in a heritage conservation district.